smarc-project/smarc2/docker/README.md

 # build an image out of the dockerfile named "smarc2/base"
 # make sure that you are in the root of the ros workspace to have everything run properly
 # notice the . at the end!
+# this process will take 6-10min so get a cup of coffee
 docker build -t smarc2/base -f src/smarc2/docker/Dockerfile .

 # check that the image is there